Reading

 Delivery of reading lessons in KS2 hooks on ‘expert tips’, which originate from the Comprehension X scheme.
 Year 3 children are still unable to undertake the Comprehension X Scheme (as this is only aimed at years 4, 5 and 6), however, they use the expert tips within their reading lesson.
 Years 4, 5 and 6 all start with the delivery of Comprehension X in the Autumn Term.
 When the scheme is completed, the children then continue to use the ‘expert tips’ within their reading lessons.
 Further information about this can be found in the Reading Handbook.

-All children are exposed to a rich, varied reading diet, which includes a range of special books (selected from Pie Corbett’s reading spine) and key authors.
+All children are exposed to a rich, varied reading diet, which includes a range of special books (selected from Pie Corbett’s reading spine); key authors; poetry; and non-fiction texts .
 This is either through their reading lessons or as whole class texts – which are read purely for pleasure.